 Diane Abbott became the first Black woman elected to Parliament in 1987.
-Now, she’s one of the most well-known Labour politicians in the UK.
+Once one of the most well-known Labour politicians in the UK, now an independent MP.
 Abbott has achieved amazing things, but it’s not all been plain sailing.
-And being elected to Parliament didn’t put an end to the gender and racial discrimination she faces.

 Diane Abbott’s Path to Becoming an MP